ElektraInitiative/libelektra/doc/COMPILE.md

 - [Cirrus](/.cirrus.yml)
 - [Github Actions](/.github/workflows)

-Here is a list of compilers used by developers or build servers:
+Here is a list of compilers used by developers:

 | Compiler | Version                                         | Target                    |
 | -------- | ----------------------------------------------- | ------------------------- |